El Camino del Apu Ausangate Treks -3,5 or 6 Days

-The "Apu" is the bearer of life and the guardian of one of the most pristine mountain ecosystems in the world.
-Our trek will be accompanied by llamas and horses that carry our gear, which that are owned by the shepherds of the Chillca community whom are proud to share with us their land and the spirit of this inspiring world.
-On our hikes and in our unique "Tambos" or Andean Lodges, daily meals will be prepared by experienced chefs, introducing you to a great variety of delicious Peruvian cuisine and produce.
-As for entertainment, authentic, vernacular music from members of the communities will accompany some of our nights in the "Tambos.
-This trip will be a lifetime experience, do not miss it!!!!
+On these treks you will be accompanied by llamas and horses that carry your gear.
+They are owned by the shepherds of the Chillca community, who are proud to share with you their land and the spirit of this inspiring world.
+On the hikes and in the unique lodges, daily meals will be prepared by experienced chefs, introducing you to a great variety of delicious Peruvian cuisine.
+Authentic music from members of the communities will accompany some of your nights in the "Tambos.
+This trip will be a lifetime experience!!!!

 The lodges are all built into their natural surroundings and are quite spacious.
 The constructions are symmetrically laid out; in the center are the reception, a dining-room/bar, and a resting area.
 10 double-occupancy bedrooms are equally distributed to the left and to the right, on two levels and are divided I 2 single rooms for Tour Conductors and 8 double rooms for passengers.

 The individual rooms vary slightly in size and include a separate bathroom.
 Each guest-room features two individual standard-size beds, all equipped with thermal duvets, and plain, essential furniture (beds, tables, chairs,…) made of local mahogany wood.
 The walls are painted in warm colors and decorated with native textiles.
 All rooms have windows with panoramic views of the Vilcanota mountain range, and tiled bathrooms including ceramic toilets, sink, and a shower.